TrendingTechnology/reactgo.com-1/blog/external-stylesheets-react/index.md

 In JavaScript `class` is a reserved keyword so that we need to use `className`  to add styles instead of `class`.

-If you use create-react-app to bootstrap your app.At the time of development, you can see all external sheets you created but if you run `npm run build` command you can only see `index.css` file because all css files are concatenated  into a single `index.css` file.
+If you use create-react-app to bootstrap your app.At the time of development, you can see all external style sheets you created but if you run `npm run build` command you can only see `index.css` file because all css files are concatenated  into a single `index.css` file.